 What Bible translation do Methodists use?

 John Wesley (1703-1791) started the Methodist movement in 18th-century England.
 The Bible was critical to his vision of discipleship and Christian living.
 Methodists maintained this conviction for centuries.
+(Also see What Denominations Are Arminian?)

 In general, Methodists use the NRSV and the Common English Bible (CEB).
 The NRSV reflects a higher reading level and the CEB is more accessible to average readers.
 The KJV and NIV are also popular translations among Methodists.
 Leaders don’t require members to read a certain translation.